*Editor’s note: Dates, times, and other relevant event information has been updated in this blog to accurately reflect 2018 activities.

 Suitable for all ages, some creations are just for the sheer fun of it, and some are a little spooky.
 Some even allow you to get right in the scene – don’t forget your camera! – and the Pumpkin Patch in October is the perfect setting for a family photo!
 Scarecrows are scattered throughout the Garden.
 You can either explore on your own and discover surprises, or pick up a map at the garden entrance.

-To round out the fall harvest festivities, during September and October the Garden has a sorghum maze and hayrides every Saturday and Sunday from 1-4 p.m..
+In September and October, the Garden has a sorghum maze and hayrides every Saturday and Sunday from 1-4 p.m..

 Monday through Saturday 10:30-4, the Table in the Garden offers simple fresh food at affordable prices for lunch in case you scare up an appetite while you are there.
 The Table in the Garden also has Sunday brunch offerings from 11-3.
 Want to take your meal to go and share in a picnic in Garden?
 The Table has ‘Grab & Go’ options too!